-- Regarding appellant, it was shown that, during the nine-month period in question, she attended eighty percent of her planned supervised visits with the children.
-It was also established that appellant had undergone both required evaluations and had completed the recommended anger management classes.
-Nevertheless, as to the recommendations resulting from the drug-alcohol evaluation, she failed to satisfy the "drug screening" requirement.
-Moreover, she did not take any steps to comply with the requirements for individual counseling and continuing care until she was incarcerated in a state penitentiary. - {¶10} On July 16, 2010, appellant entered a plea of guilty to one count of child endangerment, a third-degree felony.
+- {¶9} Regarding appellant, it was shown that, after the reunification case plan had been adopted, he attended eighty percent of his planned supervised visits with the children.
+However, the number of his planned visits was never increased because the assigned caseworker concluded that he was not attempting to develop a strong bond with either child.
+The caseworker also concluded that appellant had been negligent in his treatment of A.Y.R. during two visits, exposing her to unnecessary danger. - {¶10} As to the specific requirements of the case plan, it was established that appellant completed the required evaluations and attended some of the recommended classes.
+Nevertheless, he never fully satisfied the majority of the recommendations.
+For example, although he began the process on two separate occasions, he failed to complete the necessary treatment for his habitual use of marijuana.
+Additionally, appellant continued to reside at his mother's residence throughout this period, and was unable to maintain steady employment. - {¶11} On July 16, 2010, Moore entered a plea of guilty to a single count of child endangerment, a third-degree felony.
 This conviction was predicated upon the injuries sustained by D.C.R. which led to the removal of the children one year earlier.
+After the plea was accepted, Moore was sentenced to two years in prison, and is not scheduled to be released from prison until July 2012. - {¶12} Appellant was never implicated in the physical abuse of D.C.R.
+However, prior to becoming a father for the first time, he was convicted of unlawful sexual conduct with a minor, a felony offense under R.C.
+2907.04.
+Based upon this conviction, he had been designated a sexual offender and had to meet certain registration requirements.

-After the change of plea, appellant was sentenced to two years in prison, and is not scheduled to be released until July 2012. - {¶11} In the months following appellant's conviction, Roland continued to try to satisfy his requirements under the case plan, but failed to make any sustained progress.
-During this same time frame, Roland's mother, Debbie McPeak, informed the assigned caseworker that she would be willing to take legal custody of the two children if her son were ultimately deemed unfit to adequately care for them.
-In response, McPeak was told that, in order to be considered a suitable alternative, it would be necessary for her to satisfy certain requirements.
-One of those requirements was that she could not allow Roland to continue to live with her.
-An additional issue was raised concerning whether McPeak's home had sufficient space to accommodate the children. - {¶12} During the entire period in which appellee had temporary custody of both children, they resided with a single set of foster parents.
-As a result, the foster parents were able to develop a close relationship with them.
+{¶13} In the months following Moore's conviction, appellant continued to try to satisfy his requirements under the case plan, but failed to make any sustained progress.
+During this same time frame, his mother, Debbie McPeak, told the assigned caseworker that she would be willing to take custody of the two children if her son was ultimately deemed unfit to adequately care for them.
+In response, McPeak was informed that, in order to be considered a suitable alternative, it would be necessary for her to comply with specific requirements.
+One of the requirements was that she could not allow appellant to continue to live in her present residence.
+An additional issue was raised concerning whether McPeak's home had sufficient space to accommodate the children.

+{¶14} During the entire period in which appellee had temporary custody of both children, they resided together with a single set of foster parents.
+As a result, the foster parents were able to develop a close relationship with the children.
 In addition, the foster mother was able to learn how to deal with the special medical needs of D.C.R.
-Consequently, after the children had lived with them for over eighteen months, the foster parents informed appellee that they would be willing to adopt both children.
+Consequently, after the children lived with them for over eighteen months, the foster parents informed appellee that they would be willing to adopt both children.

-{¶13} By April 2011, appellee had had temporary custody of the subject children for a period of approximately twenty-two months; accordingly, it submitted motions for permanent custody of both children.
-Within forty days of the filing of the motions, the trial court conducted a one-day trial on the matter.
-Although appellant attended the hearing and was represented by counsel, no separate evidence was presented in her behalf.
-In fact, only two witnesses were called to testify: (1) the assigned caseworker, Shannon Weiss, in behalf of appellee; and (2) Debbie McPeak, in behalf of Roland.
-In addition, the trial court heard the oral recommendation of the guardian ad litem.
+{¶15} By April 2011, appellee had had temporary custody of the subject children for a period of approximately twenty-two consecutive months; accordingly, it submitted motions for permanent custody of both children.
+Within forty days of filing the motions, the trial court conducted a one-day trial on the matter.
+During this proceeding, only two witnesses were called to testify: (1) the assigned caseworker, Shannon Weiss, in behalf of appellee; and (2) Debbie McPeak, in behalf of appellant.
+Additionally, the trial court heard the oral recommendation of the guardian ad litem.